 Chris Round has taught judo for the better part of two decades.
 A black belt under 2x Olympic Coach and World Champion Jimmy Pedro, he underwent several years of instructor training before branching out to lead several programs.
 Chris has previously taught for Fenix Fight Club, Sport Judo, and ran the Indiana University Judo Club.
 After teaching at Pedro’s Judo Center, he went onto apprentice under Dr. Rhadi Ferguson and assisted in developing scouting reports for members of the 2016 US Olympic Team and 2019 US World Team.
 He has worked with elite athletes in judo, Brazilian jiujitsu, and mixed martial arts.
-He holds the ranks of Yodan in judo and brown belt in BJJ and is certified as a continental level coach under USA Judo.
+He holds the ranks of Yodan in judo, black belt in BJJ under Rhadi Ferguson, and is certified as an international level coach under USA Judo.

 As a competitor, Chris was a mainstay on the US Elite national roster for sixteen years.
 He was ranked as high 4th in the United States as a senior player, 2nd as a junior player, and was the number one ranked veterans player in the 30-35 year old division.
 He has finished several times in the top 8 at major tournaments like the Senior National Championships, US Open and Presidents Cup.
 He was a collegiate national finalist, U20 Junior National Champion, and a club level training partner for members of four Olympic teams.